Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: June 27, 2024

 Treatments for Cystic Mesothelioma

 Surgery is the only effective treatment for cystic mesothelioma.
-Complete surgical removal of benign cystic mesothelioma is the first step of the treatment plan.
+The first step of the treatment plan is the complete surgical removal of benign cystic mesothelioma.
 A 2021 article in the International Journal of Surgery Case Reports confirmed this.

 A 2022 case study described a woman treated with cytoreductive surgery followed by HIPEC.
 The treatment could treat peritoneal benign cystic mesothelioma and prevent its malignant transformation.